 In order to be successful in anything, you’ll need the right tools to perform at a high level.
 We’ve all gotten to the point in anything we’ve done and thought “this is what I’d tell a newcomer….”

-Below are a couple resources and tips that will be of help to all of the rookie freelancers out there.
+Below are a couple resources and tips that will be of help to anyone looking into freelancing.

 - Commitment to persistence.
 The successful don’t quit, they adjust.
 It’s okay to stop doing something if it’s not for you.
 That being said, it’s not okay to quit if you don’t believe you can achieve.
 Dream big.

 - In the words of the great Tony Robbins, “Massive Action” is imperative.
 Complete immersion is the best way to get good at anything.

 The first time I learned this lesson of immersion was through my journey as a bilingual speaker.
 I grew up in a Cuban family where Spanish was the norm yet my skills in the language were subpar, no matter how many family dinners I went to.

 It all started to change when I decided to study abroad in Spain.
 Upon my return, I took a job in a Mexican restaurant.
 Talk about immersion!
 Needless to say, my Spanish skills greatly improved because of these choices.